abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 - Process and Memory Management
 - Interrupt Handling
  #### 2) Compiler (Gcc, Clang)
-- Converts the high-level language into an executable file in assembly -level instructions and later sent to an Assembler.
+- Converts the high-level language into an executable file in assembly-level instructions and later sent to an Assembler.
 -  Different architectures have their own instruction sets, and the compiler ensures that the instructions generated are compatible with the targeted architecture.

 #### 3) Assembler
-- It converts the assembly level language into binary code, which is a sequence of 0s and 1s that can be directly dumped into the hardware.
+- It converts the assembly-level language into binary code, which is a sequence of 0s and 1s that can be directly dumped into the hardware.
 - Hardware Descriptive Languages like (Verilog, VHDL) also interact with assembler

 ![Picture 5 ](https://github.com/user-attachments/assets/a82ba663-45b4-40af-952e-ff4585da4e79)